JPADN/liboqs/ASA_docs/README.md

 To implement this scheme, we rely on the fork of a third party library, CECIES.

-The fork made by us can be found here(link removed for anonimity) and the library [here](https://github.com/GlitchedPolygons/cecies).
+The fork made by us can be found here(...) and the library [here](https://github.com/GlitchedPolygons/cecies).

 ## Testing